Krazete/sgm/data_processing/INSTRUCTIONS.md

 5. Click `Filtered assets` in the `Export` menu.
 Save to a new folder named `sgm_exports`.

 ## Extract Scripts
 1. Run Il2CppDumper and open `sgm_decoded/lib/x86/libil2cpp.so` and then `sgm_decoded/assets/bin/Data/Managed/Metadata/global-metadata.dat` when prompted.
-Select mode 4 and note the new `DummyDll` folder created in the same directory as the Il2CppDumper program.
+Select mode 4 and note the new `DummyDll` folder, created in the same directory as the Il2CppDumper program.
 2. Run UABE and open `sgm_decoded/assets/bin/data/sharedassets0.assets.split0`.
 3. Click `Get script information` in the `Tools` menu.
 Several windows will appear sequentially.
 4. Navigate to the `DummyDll` folder and select the file that appears (if no file appears, click Cancel).
 Repeat.
 Afterwards, there will be a window detailing errors; click OK.